What is Ransomware?

 Then the threat evolved.
 Around 2015, researchers began to see the emergence of ‘post-intrusion” attacks, where the criminals gain access to an environment and then stage a ransomware attack from within the network in order to cause as much damage as possible.
 Next, in 2019, the emergence of ‘name and shame’ began: criminals stealing data before they encrypt it and then threatening to leak it online if their ransom demands aren’t met.

 And now, the threat is evolving again.
 Some groups are abandoning the encryption component and focusing purely on name and shame.
 Threatening to leak stolen data is an excellent tactic to encourage victims to pay the ransom.
-From a threat actor’s perspective, when they are in that post-encryption/pre-payment phase, they have expended effort—which can be viewed as cost from their point of view--and they have yet to gain anything in return.
-So anything which can be further encouragement to make victims pay is considered good for their business from their point of view.
+From a threat actor’s perspective, when they are in that post-encryption/pre-payment phase, they have expended effort—which can be viewed as cost from their point of view—and they have yet to gain anything in return.
+So, anything which can be further encouragement to make victims pay is considered good for their business from their point of view.

-The recent headlines generated from attacks such as the Colonial Pipeline incident, bring increasing visibility to an age-old problem: ransomware.
 The ransomware threat has been around for more than 30 years and continues to evolve to stay relevant and remain a revenue-generating venture for attackers.
 Because of this constant evolution and cat and mouse game, a modern approach is required.

 Watch and learn from a Secureworks Counter Threat Unit™ researcher as we bring MITRE ATT&CK to life through ransomware examples and practical insights into the mind of the adversary.
 You'll see how an open Extended Detection and Response (XDR) platform handles real-world adversarial tools and attack techniques with rapid threat detections and countermeasures.
 Watch the Webinar